 How to form an LLC in New Jersey

-New Jersey offers moderate LLC formation costs with a $125 Certificate of Formation fee and fast online processing that typically completes within 1-3 business days.
+New Jersey offers moderate LLC formation costs with a $125 Certificate of Formation fee and fast online processing that typically completes within 1 to 3 business days, according to the NJ Division of Revenue.
 The state requires additional post-formation tax registration through Form NJ-REG within 60 days, creating a two-step compliance process that catches many new business owners off guard.

 New Jersey requires three essentials under the New Jersey Revised Uniform Limited Liability Company Act (RULLCA): a proper name ending with "LLC" or similar designator, a registered agent with a New Jersey street address, and a Certificate of Formation filed with the Division of Revenue and Enterprise Services.
-The state also mandates $75 annual reports due by the last day of your formation anniversary month.
+The state also mandates $75 annual reports due each year by the end of your LLC's anniversary month.

 New Jersey LLC formation requirements